Tinkerforge/doc/source/Hardware/Bricklets/Humidity.rst

 If everything went as expected you can now see the measured relative humidity and a graph that shows the humidity over time.

+To test the sensor breath over the sensor.
+The relative humidity should rise as long as you breath and fall again afterwards.

 .. image:: /Images/Bricklets/bricklet_humidity_brickv.jpg
    :scale: 100 %
    :alt: Brickv view of Humidity Bricklet
    :align: center
    :target: ../../_images/Bricklets/bricklet_humidity_brickv.jpg

-To test the sensor breath over the sensor and see the relative humidity rising.
-It will fall again when you stop breathing over the sensor.

 After this test you can go on with writing your own application.
+See the :ref:`Programming Interface <humidity_programming_interfaces>`
-See :ref:`Interface and Coding <humidity_programming_interfaces>` section for the API of the Humidity Bricklet and examples in your programming language.
+section for the API of the Humidity Bricklet and examples in different programming languages.

 .. _humidity_programming_interfaces: